Mosbergs/MimicMod/Info.md

 ---

+## One‑liner taglines

-## One‑liner tagline you can use for Modrinth or CurseForge banners and summaries:
+You can use for Modrinth or CurseForge banners and summaries:

 ### 🕷 Spooky / Ominous